 The 7 controls you really need

-The 5 Formotus custom controls
+The 5 Formotus InfoPath custom controls

 The 3 advanced controls to use carefully

->> Why to be careful: Nesting section-in-section-in-section is not a good idea as it can cause performance problems, so you should only nest section-in-section, 2 deep.
-Avoid optional sections, which let the user add or remove them, because they are troublemakers.
-Use a rule to hide a regular section instead.
+Note: Nesting section-in-section-in-section more than 2 deep is not recommended as it can cause performance problems.
+We recommend only nesting section-in-section, 2 deep.
+Also, we recommend you avoid optional sections, which let the user add or remove them which can create issues.
+We suggest that you use a rule to hide a regular section instead.
 In general use tables rather than sections to control the visual layout of your form.

->> Why to be careful: Formotus custom controls can be 'finicky' inside repeating sections.
+Note: Formotus InfoPath custom controls can be tricky to work with inside repeating sections.
 Try not to make any changes to the control after inserting it.
 If you encounter problems, try removing the control and inserting a new one.
 Also, be aware that allowing the user to insert an unlimited number of photos can cause problems if the form becomes too big.

 - Repeating Table.
 Similar to a Repeating Section but in table form, a Repeating Table allows the mobile user to add as many rows to a table as needed.
 This is useful for use cases such as taking inventory, invoicing, expense reports, etc.

 Note: The note above about Repeating Section applies to Repeating Table as well.